 H4220 Advanced Placement French - Emphasizes the in-depth studies of French language and literature and includes extensive discussions within six authentic topical and cultural themes.
 The course expands upon the aural, oral, grammar, reading and writing skills mastered in Honors French IV.
 The program prepares students for intermediate and advanced college courses by making demands upon them equivalent to those made by a full-year introductory college course.
 College credit is possible if students achieve a 3 or higher on the AP test.
-Similarly, taking the AP test is required if students want to earn a weighted grade credit toward their GPA.
 SUMMER ASSIGNMENT REQUIRED.

-Prerequi site: Honors French IV (≥80) Length: Full-Year Credits: 5 ---------- ------------------------------ ------------------- ------------
+Prerequisite: Honors French IV (≥80) Length: Full-Year Credits: 5 -------------------------------------- ------------------- ------------